Beniamiiin/Routable/README.md

 show(fromStoryboard: "StoryboardName")
 ```

-This method for pushing an initial view controller of storyboard.
+This method for pushing an initial view controller of a storyboard.

 ```
 show(fromStoryboard: "StoryboardName", withIdentifier: "ControllerSegueIdentifier")